 This is a new non-invasive way of checking your baby’s chromosomes and so excluding the most common chromosome disorders with a very degree of accuracy.

-Amongst my patients the Non-Invasive Prenatal Test (NIPT) is now far more popular than the Nuchal Translucency Scan (NTS) and serum as a screening test for foetal chromosome disorders.
+Amongst my patients, the Non-Invasive Prenatal Test (NIPT) is now far more popular than the Nuchal Translucency Scan (NTS) and serum as a screening test for foetal chromosome disorders.

-The cost has reduced considerably from what it was when NIPT screening was introduced and now through Sonic Genetics (Douglass Hanly Moir Pathology (DHM)) the NIPT testing is done in Australia.
+The cost has reduced considerably from what it was when NIPT screening was introduced and now through Sonic Genetics (Douglass Hanly Moir Pathology (DHM)), the NIPT testing is done in Australia.
 The cost of the Harmony NIPT through Sonic Genetics (DHM) has been reduced to $420.

 The NTS looks at the skin fold on the back of the baby’s neck at about 12 weeks.
 This has been further refined by looking at the nose bone of the baby.
-In addition there is checking of the levels of two pregnancy hormones to increase accuracy.
+In addition, there is a checking of the levels of two pregnancy hormones to increase accuracy.
 This is the combined test (ultrasound scan and serum) has a considered predictive value of about 92%.
-In contrast the NIPT has >99.9% accuracy in checking for the three commonest chromosome disorders and as well can check for sex chromosome disorders and so the sex of your baby.
+In contrast, the NIPT has >99.9% accuracy in checking for the three commonest chromosome disorders and as well can check for sex chromosome disorders and so the sex of your baby.

-Sonic Genetics report a low risk result as <1 in 10,000 risk of the checked chromosome having an abnormality.
+Sonic Genetics report a low-risk result as <1 in 10,000 risk of the checked chromosome having an abnormality.
 Checking for sex chromosome disorders and the sex of your baby is not possible with the NTS.

 Women with a ‘high risk’ NTS result they are offered chorionic villous sampling (CVS) or amniocentesis.
 These are invasive tests that carry a miscarriage risk of about 1:200 to 1:300.
 How ‘high risk’ is usually defined is when the risk of miscarriage with a CVS or amniocentesis is less than the risk of the chromosome abnormality.
-Usually now a woman with ‘high risk’ NTS will opt for a NIPT check.
+Usually, now a woman with ‘high risk’ NTS will opt for an NIPT check.